A ‘rough guide’ Mating your Bitch

 – I will ask you here, unlike some other stud dogs owners, to not have your bitch wee until she gets here.
 This is something for the boy to get himself aroused by and for me to judge his reaction to before we mate.

-– We will play the mating by ear, hopefully resulting in a successful tie, and then the stud fee will be due and I will give you a receipt and a kennel club registration form for your litter.
-You will complete this when your litter is born, send it to the kennel club with the correct fee and they will send you a set of registration papers for each puppy to go home with.
+– We will play the mating by ear, hopefully resulting in a successful tie, and then the stud fee will be due and I will give you a receipt and once born, you will register the litter, online, on the Kennel Club’s website.
+They will send you a set of registration papers for each puppy to go home with.
 Do this in good time, no puppy buyer deserves to have papers ‘sent on’ they deserve to leave with them with their pup at 8 weeks.

 – Bitches differ in their reaction to a mating, you will probably have a reasonable idea how easy or difficult your girl is likely to be however they can surprise you!
 Be prepared for anything!
 I will need you to be firm and confident and calm.
 I will handle the dog, nothing other than holding your bitches head steady will be required from you.